Last Updated on 04/24/2023 by Glynn Willard

 Finding water at a campground.

-I’ve always found this to be one of the safest ways to acquire water when boondocking.
-Call to ask if water is available to buy first.
+I’ve always found that buying water from a campground is one of the safest ways to acquire water when boondocking.

 Some campgrounds charge unreasonably high water prices to minimize their traffic.